ClaireRoberts1403/Joe-Bloggs-Personal-Trainer/README.md

 This project is part of The Full Stack Web Development course from the Code Insitute.
 Guidance and inspiration taken from previous modules and mini projects.

-Code used from Bootstrap Toolkit, editing with help from
+Code used from Bootstrap Toolkit, edited with help from
 *  W3Schools.com
 *  slack.com